-In this meeting we also discussed the interdisciplinary question that we had posed the week before.
-We felt that the question was sufficient for the time being but were open to narrowing it down to a question that could be answered more readily once we had completed our writing and research.
+In this meeting we also discussed the integrating question that we had posed the week before.
+We felt that the question was sufficient for the time being but were open to narrowing it down to a question that could be answered more readily once we had completed our research and writing .

 Week of November 7, 2011

-The development of the concept map during the latter half of our research project was a successful attempt to visually represent salmonid habitat segmentation in the Lapwai Creek drainage, its stakeholders, and opportunities for solution in the decision space.
-The concept map itself is a way to visually represent the structure of inquiry, specifically within the Lapwai drainage’s socio-ecologic segmentation the concept model highlights the circuital nature of the current managerial system.
-The concept map, although created after our integrating questions and individual outlines, still provided us with a reinforcement of our findings and solutions.
-Being able to represent an issue in mixed-media is a functional and needed part of the solution-equation.
-It was a valuable experience for our group.
+At this meeting we began developing a concept map.
+The development of the concept map during the latter half of our research project was a successful attempt to visually represent steelhead habitat segmentation in the Lapwai Creek drainage, the stakeholders, and opportunities for solution.
+The concept map itself is a way to visually represent the structure of inquiry, specifically within the Lapwai Creek drainage’s socio-ecologic segmentation.
+The concept model highlights the circuital nature of the current managerial system.
+The concept map, although created after our integrating question and individual outlines, reinforced our findings and solutions.
+Representing an issue in mixed-media is a functional and needed part of the solution-equation and a valuable experience for our group.
 [Heemskerk]

 During the making of the conceptual map Dr. Boll visited our work group.
 He shed light on our conceptual design by framing it as more of a conceptual map rather than a concept model; a model in this instance was a graphical representation of fact rather than a geographic representation of an issue.
 This led us to realize that this conceptual map was different than our respective groups’ maps from the previous course exercise.
-Lapwai Creek’s issues are more multi-disciplinary, relying not only on segmented habitat but also on a fractured policy-space unlike the declining Palouse aquifers.
-In comparison to those aquifers, which present a relatively straight-forward problem for local stakeholders, the watershed quandary is complicated by tribal influence, history, and precedent, and consequently requires an interdisciplinary approach.
+Lapwai Creek’s issues are more multi-disciplinary, relying not only on segmented habitat but also on a fractured policy-space unlike that found with the declining Palouse aquifers.
+In comparison to the aquifers, which present a relatively straight-forward problem for local stakeholders, the Lapwai Creek quandary is complicated by tribal influence, history, and precedent, and consequently requires a more in-depth interdisciplinary approach.

 Section II: The Lapwai Creek Watershed Problem